Onur Inam*, Ersin Demir and Bengi Uslu* Pages 367 - 391 ( 25 )

 Ophthalmology, ophthalmic drugs, voltammetry, determination, electrochemistry, electroanalytical methods.

-University of Health Sciences, Ulucanlar Eye Training and Research Hospital, Department of Ophthalmology, Ankara, İstanbul Okan University, Faculty of Engineering, Department of Food Engineering, İstanbul, Ankara University, Faculty of Pharmacy, Department of Analytical Chemistry, Ankara
+Department of Ophthalmology, Ulucanlar Eye Training and Research Hospital, University of Health Sciences, Ankara, Department of Analytical Chemistry, Faculty of Pharmacy, Afyonkarahisar University of Health Sciences, Afyonkarahisar, 03200, Department of Analytical Chemistry, Ankara University, Faculty of Pharmacy, Ankara